binipringle/right-to-be-forgotten/_texts/0-outline.md

 **There must be a disputed claim** for there to be offers of consideration or settlement negotiations.
 If there is no dispute about the amount or validity of a claim, there is no offer of consideration or settlement, and no negotiation. [^24] [^25]

-Discussion of otherwise discoverable evidence or witnesses at a settlement conference does not automatically bring that evidence/witness within 408 protection and other rules may apply.
+Discussion of otherwise discoverable evidence at a settlement conference is not automatically protected by Rule 408 and other rules may apply.

-**Rule 408(b)** exceptions will not be tested on the final.

 [^22]:Weems v.
 Tyson Foods, Inc., 665 F.3d 958 (C.A 8th Cir.
 2011) *illustrates compromise offers and negotiations (Rule 408)* (district court violated Rule 408 by admitting into evidence a separation agreement and related testimony and this error likely materially influenced the jury’s verdict)